OHDSI/OMOPV4_PCORNetV1_ETL/README.md

 This document contains the mappings from OMOP vocabulary to PCORnet vocabulary.
 Each column in this file denotes the following:
 - Source_Concept_Class: Concept class in the OMOP vocabulary (refers to the name of a field in PCORnet model that needs to be encoded into the PCORnet vocabulary)
 - PCORNET_Concept: value as represented in the PCORnet vocabulary
-- Standard_Concept_ID: concept_id in the OMOP vocabulary (observation_concept_id in case of fields that are recorded as observations in the OMOP model)
+- Standard_Concept_ID: concept_id in the OMOP vocabulary (this columns refers to the observation_concept_id field of the Observation table, in case of PCORnet fields that are recorded as observations in the OMOP model)
 - Value_as_concept: value_as_concept_id field in the the Observation table in OMOP (only applicable for fields that are recorded as observations in the OMOP model)
 - Concept_Description: Natural language description of the value